pulsar-edit/pulsar/packages/tree-view/README.md

 ## Consumed Service `recent-list`

-When the [recent-list](https://github.com/asiloisad/pulsar-recent-list) package is installed, the "Reopen a project" button in the empty project view opens the recent projects list instead of the built-in Pulsar dialog.
+When a `recent-list` service provider is installed, the empty project view (shown when no folders are open) gains a "Reopen a project" button that toggles the recent projects list through the service API.

 ## Provided Service `tree-view`